-A 2018 anthropological analysis of the man’s remains determined he was likely of Native American descent.
-Washington State is home to 29 recognized indigenous Native American tribes.
+A 2018 anthropological analysis of the man’s remains suggested that he was possibly of Native American descent.
 The Stillaguamish river where the man was found gets its name from the indigenous Stillaguamish Tribe that settled in northwest Washington and lived along the river.
-Authorities with Snohomish County circulated the man's forensic reconstruction in the area but were unable to connect with any leads.
+The anthropological analysis was updated, along with an updated forensic facial reconstruction, in 2021, in part because of initial DNA testing which showed no evidence of an indigenous background.
+Snohomish County investigators circulated the man's forensic reconstruction in the area but to date have been unable to develop any new leads.

-The Snohomish County Sheriff’s and Medical Examiner’s Offices have partnered with Othram to use advanced DNA testing to determine the identity of the man, or find his nearest relative.
+The Snohomish County Sheriff’s and Medical Examiner’s Offices have partnered with Othram to use Forensic-Grade Genome Sequencing® to determine the identity of the man, or find his nearest relative.
 They have previously partnered with Othram to successfully identify Lake Stickney John Doe.
 If you have any information that might aid the investigation, call the Snohomish County Sheriff’s Office tip line at 425-388-3845.
 This case is logged in NamUs as UP17865.

 About Othram Inc.